 "Three Colors + POP” rule:

+1. Pick three colors (one being a neutral) and put together outfits with those colors only.
+More than three colors can seem a bit busy.
+Neutrals include black, white, gray, khaki, etc. Ex. - navy blue (dark wash blue jeans), gray, and mustard yellow.
 2. Add in an unexpected POP of color.
 Be aware that this POP will become a focal point in the picture, so don't add this color in an area that you don’t want others to look at too closely. {Disclaimer: RULES CAN BE BROKEN.
 However, these guidelines generally work well to produce a cohesive, vibrant family portrait; a modern take on the whole “white shirts and blue jeans”, if you will.}

 Other tips: